mattidorsch/synspec51_fork/AAREADME_linelist.txt

     TOSS

 XeIII
-    Romeo+ 1998, not all lines added
+    Romeo y Bidegain+ 1998, not all lines added Iriarte+ 1997, not added yet
+    -> only 3454 to 4061 AA
+    Eser & Özdemir 2017, supplemented with NIST energies (loggf = -2.5)
+    -> 1 to 2980AA, weak lines due to generally low loggf

 XeIV
     TOSS